subhoshrighosh/GitSeries_Batch1/Aditi Nimbarte/Basics of Git an Github.md

 3. Commit-the staged files are commited to local repository.

 ### Git Commands

 **git init** -  This command adds a local Git repository to the project.

 **git add .** -it adds all the files and folders in your project to the staging area.

 **git add *filename*** - it adds the specific file in staging area.

 **git commit -m "<*enter the message about commit*>"**- Records changes to the repository.

 **git status**-This command will give you a list of all the updated, added and deleted files.

-**git branch**- It will show master branch with * **git checkout** -It will how the branch we are currently working on.
+**git branch**- It will show master branch with *

+**git checkout** -It will how the branch we are currently working on.

-**git pull**-to pull the latest changes from the remote repository into the local repository **git log**- to print out all the commits which have been done up until now.
+**git pull**-to pull the latest changes from the remote repository into the local repository.

+**git log**- to print out all the commits which have been done up until now.

 **git push**- to push all the code from the local repository into the remote repository.

 **git clone *url***-to clone an existing remote repository into your computer.url of remote repository.

 **git merge *branch name***- it wil merge currently working branch with the branch.

 ### Github